datamade/how-to/heroku/research/recommendation-of-adoption.md

 - [Application cleanup](#application-cleanup)
 - [Isolation](#isolation)

-We consider each focus area in detail and explain how Heroku will address it.
+We consider each focus area in detail and explain how the different providers we considered measure up, ultimately offering evidence for why we believe Heroku is our best choice.

 ### Containerization